 Sandow Birk, Average American (32 Donuts, 17 Bars of Soap, 1 Book), (2005).

-Let’s go straight to it.
-We don’t really talk about art anymore.
-What we do is chat and nod and casually interject on worn down themes.
-We echo the words of art magazines, the blurbs written by curators.
+Let’s go straight to it: We don’t really talk about art anymore.
+What we do is chat and nod and casually interject on worn down art themes.
+We echo the words of art magazines, the blurbs written by curators and their publicity minions.
 We feel comfortable.

 Norman Rockwell, The Art Critic, (1955).

 I present some examples, taken from recent art reviews (my purple ink interjects to point to the obvious).
 The first two by Carlos Suarez de Jesus.
-The style here is to declare and embroider with a “groovy” sleight-of-hand:
+The style here amounts to mere declarations embroidered with a “groovy” sleight-of-hand:

 Arguably the highlight of the slow summer art season and one of the most anticipated events of the year, the freewheeling show features a zany half-hour-long video collaboration featuring a Cecil B. DeMille cast of coconspirators.--“Dadarhea, the absurdist funstravaganza opening at O.H.W.O.W.”
 New Times, (August 12).Or this one: